ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Parallelism is a technique to accelerate a single task by internally splitting it into cooperating subtasks scheduled on multiple computing resources.
 The main performance parameter in parallel applications is _latency_ (duration of task processing in time units).
 An example of a parallel code is the Fork/Join framework.

-Concurrency, in contrast, is a technique to schedule multiple concurrent tasks coming from outside on multiple computing resources.
+Concurrency, in contrast, is a technique to schedule multiple concurrent tasks that come from outside on multiple computing resources.
 The main performance parameter in concurrent applications is _throughput_ (number of tasks processed per time unit).
 An example of a concurrent application is a server.

 ### Little's Law